Chapter 3. I want a semi-auto.

 The fastest type to get into action is without doubt the traditional single-action, like the Colt Government Model.
 It is also the one that requires the highest level of training because you are constantly interacting with a cocked weapon.
 The FBI HRT and LAPD SWAT use this weapon, as do a lot of special forces types.
 Others use the Browning Hi-Power, which is a similar design for 9mm.
 It’s a good system, very good in fact, but it’s not for the untrained or the marginally competent.

-I am not much of a fan of the traditional double-action single-action semi-autos.
+I am personally not much of a fan of the traditional double-action single-action semi-autos.
 It can be a bear to get used to the shift in the feel of the weapon between the first and subsequent shots.
 As Colonel Cooper said, it is a solution in search of a problem.
 That is maybe not 100% on target, but it isn’t 100% off either.
 That being said, some people do like them and shoot them well.
+I went through a class at Front Site a while back and my shooting partner was a youngster with a Beretta.
+He managed that trigger very well indeed.

 The Glock and similar pistols, which use a partially pre-cocked striker and are generally considered to be double-action, have a lot going for them.
 You get the same trigger pull each and every time and it is a pretty decent pull, not too heavy.
 There are variations of trigger pull available by changing out the spring.